haritha-git/Disaster-response-management-app/README.md

 <a name='Acknowledgements'></a>
 ## Acknowledgements
    - Udacity nano degree program
-   - FigureEight for provding the data used by this project.
+   - Figure Eight for provding the data used by this project.